harfore/harfore/README.md

 # Hi, I’m Rémi and i'm a software engineer!
-- 🌱 I’m currently a student at Ada Tech School in Paris, learning various technologies and developing coding skills.
+- 🌱 I’m currently working at SafeCloudBox and a student at Ada Tech School in Paris, learning various technologies and developing coding skills.
-- 🖥️ After interning at Inopakt, I'm mainly developing with Angular and React.
+- 🖥️ I previously interned at Inopakt where I was developing with Angular and Node.js.
 - ❕ My hobbies include live music, travelling and video games.
 - 📨 You can reach me at remiharfoush@gmail.com and through my [LinkedIn profile](https://fr.linkedin.com/in/r%C3%A9mi-harfoush-440823255).